 This permit is crucial for ensuring that all construction meets the stringent standards set by the California Residential Code and Building Code, safeguarding your home’s integrity and the safety of its occupants.

-• Application Process: The path to obtaining a building permit in Santa Clara is detailed, and designed to ensure every aspect of your remodel meets local and state regulations.
+- Application Process: The path to obtaining a building permit in Santa Clara is detailed and designed to ensure that every aspect of your remodel meets local and state regulations.
 Starting with a Development Services Intake Form, you’ll be guided through submitting detailed plans (from architectural to electrical layouts) that clearly outline your project’s scope, from square footage to structural changes.
 These plans need to be scaled and cover everything from site and floor plans to cross-sectional drawings and detailed construction outlines.

 Navigating the Permit Maze